Conic Mixed-Binary Sets: Convex Hull Characterizations and Applications: Applications

 \section{Applications}

 In this section, we present several optimization problems in which sets of the form $\cS(f,\K)$ appear as a substructure.
-In this respect, we highlight two forms of objective functions that immediately lead to our desired structure: \begin{enumerate} \item[(i)] $\min~ \sqrt{f(z)+ \|Dx+d\|_2^2}$, \item[(ii)] $\min~ {\|Dx+d\|_2^2 \over f(z)}$, \end{enumerate} where $f(z)$ is a nonnegative function, in addition to norm constraints of the form $\|(z;Dx)\|\le t$.
+In this respect, we highlight two forms of objective functions that immediately lead to our desired structure: (i) $\min~ \sqrt{f(z)+ \|Dx+d\|_2^2}$, (ii) $\min~ {\|Dx+d\|_2^2 \over f(z)}$, where $f(z)$ is a nonnegative function, in addition to norm constraints of the form $\|(z;Dx)\|\le t$ which can be expressed as cone constraints involving closed convex pointed cones.

-In Section~\ref{sec:soc}, we discuss the implications of our results in the context of applications from \cite{atamturk2019conic-quad} which have the objectives of form (i) where $f$ is submodular, and in Section~\ref{sec:soc-multiple} we explore their use in the case of fractional programming.
+In Section~\ref{sec:soc}, we discuss the implications of our results in the context of applications from \cite{atamturk2019conic-quad} which have the objectives of form (i) where $f$ is submodular, and in Section~\ref{sec:soc-multiple} we explore their use in the case of fractional programming which involves several conic constraints on common binary variables (note that convex hull result for such cases were not provided in the literature previously).
 In Section~\ref{sec:BSS}, we point out connections with variants of best subset selection problem~\citep{gomez2020fractional} in which the problems have objectives of the form (ii) and the function $f$ is supermodular.
-Finally, in Section~\ref{sec:DRO-CCP}, we highlight the connection of our work with substructures exploited within the context of distributionally robust chance constrained problems involving binary variables.
+Finally, in Section~\ref{sec:misdp}, we highlight how our framework can be exploited within the context of sparse approximation of the sum of positive semidefinite matrices.